nodatime/nodatime/src/NodaTime.Web/Markdown/developer/tzdb-file-format.md

 ## Field 5: Additional information for Windows mapping (obsolete)

-This field is only present for the sake of the PCL version, but is loaded in both builds anyway.
+This field is only present for the sake of the PCL (1.x) versions, and is not loaded in 2.x.
 It contains a mapping from Windows `TimeZoneInfo` standard name (in the en-US locale) to TZDB ID for those time zones where the two differ.
 (There are only a few.)
 This is required as the PCL doesn't expose the `TimeZoneInfo.Id` property.

 The field data is a single `dictionary`.
 It must occur exactly once, and it uses the string pool.

-This field is not read in Noda Time 2.x, which uses `TimeZoneInfo.Id` (present in netstandard1.3).

 ## Field 6: Zone location information